-A Cloud Landing Zone provides a framework for your cloud foundations, delivering a well-architected baseline environment that can help you get started with multi-account architecture, identity and access management, governance, data security, network design, audit logging and compliance, which provides a starting point and a best-practice approach from which your organisation can quickly launch and deploy secure and scalable workloads and applications with confidence in your infrastructure.
+A Cloud Landing Zone provides a framework for your cloud foundations, delivering a well-architected baseline environment that can help you get started with multi-account architecture, identity and access management, governance, data security, network design, audit logging and compliance.
+It’s a starting point and a best-practice approach from that allows your organisation to quickly launch and deploy secure and scalable workloads and applications with confidence in your infrastructure.

 Moreover, your organisation can save time by building a cloud landing zone template.
 The template can be used to set up consistent environments for running scalable workloads that implement a security baseline through the creation of core accounts and resources.

 Building a cloud landing zone is often the first step of a successful cloud migration strategy and is delivered through building blocks including security and compliance, identity and access management, and networks and connectivity.

 Building Block 1: A Secure and Compliant Cloud Landing Zone

 A study by the IDC found that nearly 80% of the companies surveyed had suffered at least one cloud breach over the past 18 months.
 CISOs identified the top three threats as: